Free cash flow

 Free cash flow can be calculated in various ways, depending on audience and available data.
 A common measure is to take the earnings before interest and taxes, add depreciation and amortization, and then subtract taxes, changes in working capital and capital expenditure.
 Depending on the audience, a number of refinements and adjustments may also be made to try to eliminate distortions.

-Free cash flow may be different from net income, as free cash flow takes into account the purchase of capital goods and changes in working capital.
+Free cash flow may be different from net income, as free cash flow takes into account the purchase of capital goods and changes in working capital and excludes non-cash items.

 Calculations

-A common method for calculating free cash flow is shown below:
+Free cash flow is a non-GAAP measure of performance.
+As such, there are many ways to calculate free cash flow.
+Below is one common method for calculating free cash flow:

-Note that the first three lines above are calculated on the standard Statement of Cash Flows.
+Note that the first three lines above are calculated on the standard statement of cash flows.

 When net profit and tax rate applicable are given, you can also calculate it by taking: